graphixeye1/alx-system_engineering-devops/0x02-shell_redirections/README.md

 #This dierctory contains shell scripts that perform the following functions:

-0-hello_world is a script that prints “Hello, World”, followed by a new line to the standard output.
+0-hello_world is a script that prints “Hello, World”.

-1-confused_smiley is a script that displays a confused smiley "(Ôo)'.
+1-confused_smiley is a script that displays a confused smiley "(Ôo)".

 2-hellofile displays the content of the /etc/passwd file.